-Divya’s menu is a departure from other Ayurvedic restaurants because it applies Ayurvedic techniques – supplying the body with natural, wholesome, nutrient-rich foods – to global cuisines, as opposed to the typical roster of raw, vegan dishes.
+Divya’s menu is a departure from other Ayurvedic restaurants because it applies Ayurvedic techniques — supplying the body with natural, wholesome, nutrient-rich foods — to global cuisines, as opposed to the typical roster of raw, vegan dishes.
 On offer are seasonal, vegetarian rotations of risottos, lasagnas, salads and more.
-All are designed with wellness at the forefront: green cabbage and kale served with quinoa – wild rice pilaf restores the body’s pH balance by neutralising acid waste, while a rice and lentil stew with coriander-mint chutney packs an aromatic punch to open up the sinuses and ease congestion.
+All are designed with wellness first-in-mind: green cabbage and kale served with quinoa–wild rice pilaf restores the body’s pH balance by neutralizing acid waste, while a rice and lentil stew with cilantro-mint chutney packs an aromatic punch to open up the sinuses and ease congestion.

-Tired of in-flight meals that only add to the jet lag and exhaustion that come with flying?
-Former marketer Corey Angelo was too.
+Tired of airplane food that only adds to the jet lag and exhaustion that comes with flying?
+Former marketer Corey Angelo was, too.
 After feeling sluggish, bloated and generally unwell after one too many flights, she founded Wanderfuel in 2016 to eat better in the air.

-Pick-me-ups such as mushroom coffee, chia shots and VITL Greens drink powder are tucked inside Refresh & Recharge.
-Raw snacks such as wasabi wheatgrass kale chips and an organic rosehip and lemon bar await inside Detox.
+Pick-me-ups like mushroom coffee, chia shots and VITL Greens drink powder are tucked inside Refresh & Recharge.
+Raw snacks like wasabi wheatgrass kale chips and an organic rosehip and lemon bar await inside Detox.
 And Rest & Calm soothes with a turmeric and coconut-infused Golden Mylk drink, among other treats.

 Since launching in November 2016, Wanderfuel has struck up partnerships with private charter companies BLADE and VistaJet, among other boutique travel companies.
 The goal?
-To have boxes on sale in all major airports, airliners and hotels.
+Have boxes on sale in all major airports, airliners and hotels.

-“It’s critical we have the right fuel to perform at our maximum potential throughout the day – in the gym, on the athletic field and in the office or boardroom,” says CEO Tom Aaron.
-That means consuming the right mix of lean proteins, complex carbs and healthy fats – and none of the potentially unhealthy stuff mentioned above.
-It’s true that the ideal mix of nutrients for one person may not be right for another, so Aaron customises meal plans for clients based on their macronutrient needs and goals.
+“It’s critical we have the right fuel to perform at our maximum potential throughout the day — in the gym, on the athletic field and in the office or boardroom,” says CEO Tom Aaron.
+That means consuming the right mix of lean proteins, complex carbs and healthy fats — and none of the potentially unhealthy stuff mentioned above.
+To be sure, the ideal mix of nutrients for one person might not be right for another, so Aaron customizes meal plans for clients based on their macronutrient needs and goals.

-Despite the strict limitations on ingredients, flavour does not take a back seat.
-Aaron totes credentials from the French Culinary Institute (today the International Culinary Center) and the Institute of Culinary Education, which explains inventive breakfasts such as peachy overnight gluten-free oats with walnuts, chia seeds and toasted coconut and protein-packed lunches like pan-seared chicken thighs with mango-cauliflower sticky rice.
+Despite the strict limitations on ingredients, flavor does not take a back seat.
+Aaron totes credentials from the French Culinary Institute (today the International Culinary Center) and the Institute of Culinary Education, which explains inventive breakfasts like peachy overnight gluten-free oats with walnuts, chia seeds and toasted coconut and protein-packed lunches like pan-seared chicken thighs with mango-cauliflower sticky rice.